filterpaper/qmk_userspace/readme.md

 ```

 ## Implementation summary
-These decision functions will only occur within `TAPPING_TERM` interval, *before* tap or hold decisions are resolved by QMK.
-Each configuration can be used independently to improve mod-tap trigger accuracy based on personal typing habits.
-Conditional statements within them should also be fine-tuned for specific use cases.
+These decision functions are only used during the `TAPPING_TERM` interval, *before* QMK decides to register a tap or hold event.
+Each configuration can be used independently to improve the accuracy of mod-tap triggers, based on your personal typing habits.
+The conditional statements within them should also be fine-tuned for specific use cases.

 &nbsp;</br> &nbsp;</br>